ietf-wg-acme/acme/draft-ietf-acme-acme.md

 Location header field.

-If the server already has a registration object with the provided account key, then it MUST return a 302 (Found) response with an empty body and provide the URI of that registration in a Location header field.
+If the server already has a registration object with the provided account key, then it MUST return a 303 (See Other) response and provide the URI of that registration in a Location header field.
 This allows a client that has an account key but not the corresponding registration URI to recover the registration URI.

-[[ XXX: What is the behavior of 302 with regard to POSTs?
-Does the client re-send the POST? ]]

 If the server wishes to present the client with terms under which the ACME service is to be used, it MUST indicate the URI where such terms can be accessed